 How apropos.
 Any Nation divided by partisan strife is bound to eventually collapse.
 Any household (church, religion, etc.) caught up in endless conflict (feuds) will eventually self-destruct.
 Jesus once said,

 Work for peace on earth and goodwill toward mankind?
-I like that.
+I’m down for that.
 How about you?

 Herndon, op. cit., p.
 325